manuelangladatort/website/content/authors/admin/_index.md

   url: 'https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/'

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/), and a visiting researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) at the Max Planck Institute for Empirical Aesthetics.
 I am interested in understanding the psychological and cultural foundations of complex social behaviour such as music and aesthetics, and the role they play in human societies and cultural evolution.
+My research combines computational methods with innovative behavioral experiments to study how such behaviours emerge through the interplay of human cognition, social interactions, and cultural transmission.

 # Interests to show in About widget
 interests: